imurasheen/Extract-PSImage/README.md

 ## Issue
 1. Add the argument : -Length
 To specify the length to extract the Powershell script.
+2. Add the argument : -Web
+To specify the image file by URL

 ## Licence
 [MIT](https://github.com/tcnksm/tool/blob/master/LICENCE)